 7 | Beijing’s Hutongs

-There are over nine million bicycles in Beijing, and the best way to experience this city is on the back of a rickshaw in the Hutong district.
+There are over nine million bicycles in Beijing.
+The best way to experience this city is on the back of a rickshaw in the Hutong district.
 It’s here you can steal a glimpse at what China was like when it was once ruled by revered emperors.
-Ride past locals, squatting street-side for their daily game of Mahjong, or vendors cooking up a sumptuous sweet stew of local delicacies.
+Ride past locals, squatting street-side for their daily game of Mahjong.
+What’s more, see vendors cooking up a sweet strew of local delicacies.

 8 | Longji Rice Terraces

 Longji rice terraces, just outside Guilin in southern China, offers visitors some of the most beautiful landscapes in the country.
-When the sun is reflected in the terraced pools of water and paddy fields, the ‘dragon’s backbone’ is revealed, transforming the terraces into ribbons hung on the hillsides.
+When the sun is reflected in the terraced pools of water and paddy fields, the ‘dragon’s backbone’ is revealed.
+The terraces are transformed into ribbons hung on the hillsides.

-Are you planning a trip to China in 2016?
+Are you planning a trip to China next year?
 Check our website for useful information, group tour and Short Stay options.